Cortical Maps and Rhythms

 The Berger rhythm at \sim 812 Hz is the first-recognised member of a now-well-established hierarchy of cortical oscillation bands.
 György Buzsáki’s Rhythms of the Brain (2006) and the broader oscillation-physiology literature have established at least seven canonical bands: infraslow (<0.5 Hz), delta (0.54 Hz), theta (48 Hz), alpha (812 Hz), beta (1230 Hz), gamma (3080 Hz), and high-gamma plus ripples (80200+ Hz).
 Each band is associated with characteristic behavioural states (delta with slow-wave sleep, theta with hippocampal exploratory and REM activity, alpha with relaxed wakefulness, beta with motor planning, gamma with active perception and attention, ripples with hippocampal memory consolidation) and with characteristic chemistry-side mechanisms (delta with cortico-thalamic synchronisation, theta with septohippocampal medial-septum input, alpha with thalamocortical reciprocal loops, gamma with fast-spiking PV-positive interneuron networks).

-The framework reads the band structure as substrate standing-waves at the brain modon’s organ-scale resonance rungs, with the boundaries between bands at substrate-preferred logarithmic intervals — roughly half-decade ratios, parallel to the conduction-velocity-class structure developed at the cable-modon scale and to the mechanoreceptor frequency-rung structure developed at the body-scale modon.
+The band structure comes from substrate standing-waves at the brain modon’s organ-scale resonance rungs, with the boundaries between bands at substrate-preferred logarithmic intervals — roughly half-decade ratios, parallel to the conduction-velocity-class structure developed at the cable-modon scale and to the mechanoreceptor frequency-rung structure developed at the body-scale modon.
 The seven canonical bands span \sim 3 decades from \sim 0.5 to \sim 500 Hz, with band-to-band ratios of \sim 23\times, the substrate’s preferred logarithmic rung-spacing across every scale the framework has developed.
 The brain’s chemistry-side machinery (PV-interneuron networks for gamma, septohippocampal for theta, thalamocortical for alpha) is the substrate’s chemistry-side implementation of standing-wave generation at the corresponding organ-scale rungs.
+Those \sim 23\times band ratios are one to one-and-a-half octaves — two to three rungs of the lattice’s \sqrt{2} half-octave, the substrate ladder — and the column occupies that octave sub-lattice for a reason the next section develops.
+The prediction sharpens accordingly: resolved cortical spectral peaks should cluster at \sqrt{2} and its powers rather than at arbitrary ratios.

-The framework’s clean prediction is that EEG-band boundaries cluster across mammals at substrate-preferred ratios rather than varying continuously with brain mass, body size, or metabolic rate.
+The framework predicts that EEG-band boundaries cluster across mammals at substrate-preferred ratios rather than varying continuously with brain mass, body size, or metabolic rate.
 A mouse cortex and an elephant cortex run gamma at the same \sim 3080 Hz, theta at the same \sim 48 Hz, and so on — despite \sim 10^5\times variation in cortical surface area, the band structure is approximately species-invariant.
-The framework’s reading is that the bands are the substrate’s preferred standing-wave rungs at the brain-organ scale, and the chemistry-side machinery is constrained to operate at these rungs by the substrate-physics rather than being free to scale with anatomical size.
+The bands are the substrate’s preferred standing-wave rungs at the brain-organ scale, and the chemistry-side machinery is constrained to operate at these rungs by the substrate-physics rather than being free to scale with anatomical size.

 Cross-frequency coupling — most prominently theta-gamma nesting in hippocampus, where fast gamma bursts ride on the phase of slow theta cycles — is the framework’s nested-rung architecture expressed in the temporal domain.
 The framework reads cross-frequency coupling as the substrate’s hierarchical-rung architecture’s chemistry-side observable in cortical activity, structurally parallel to the nested-shell architecture across smaller modon scales (sub-sheet within sheet within wrap).
 The chemistry-side machinery (PV-interneuron-mediated gamma riding on cholinergic-or-GABAergic theta) implements the nesting; the substrate-physics reading is that the multi-rung organisation is the substrate’s preferred temporal-organisation across scales, with chemistry filling in the specific implementation at the brain rung.